 1.1.
 A Task Force was established as a subgroup of the Informal Working Group on Intelligent Transport Systems / Automated Driving (IWG on ITS/AD) of WP.29 to address Cyber Security and Over-the-air issues.
 The task force consisted of members of representatives from contracting parties and non-governmental organizations, e.g. the European Association of Automotive Suppliers (CLEPA), the International Motor Vehicle Inspection Committee (CITA), la Fédération Internationale de l'Automobile (FIA), the International Telecommunication Union (ITU) and the International Organization of Motor Vehicle Manufacturers (OICA).

 1.2.
 The scope of what is covered in this recommendation is illustrated by figure 1.
 It is noted that there are commonalities between data protection, cyber security and software updates.
 Software updates have security aspects, certification aspects and aspects for safe execution that need to be considered.
 The Task Force determined that Cyber Security and Over-the-air issues were distinct topics to be assessed separately.
 This is the output of the Cyber Security considerations, including the security of software updates.
-A separate paper, named "Recommendation on Over-the-air issues of the Task Force on Cyber Security and Over-the-air issues of UNECE WP.29 IWG ITS/AD", considers managing software updates and type approval processes.
+A separate document, named "Recommendation on Over-the-air issues of the Task Force on Cyber Security and Over-the-air issues of UNECE WP.29 IWG ITS/AD", considers managing software updates and type approval processes.

 Figure 1.
 Task Force activities and deliverables